 And we had to honestly give them answers they didn’t like.

 The government has authority, we said, so we can’t guarantee where the girls end up, though we do advocate their placement in quality after care, more often than not which is run by Christian organizations.

 No, we don’t give them the gospel right after the raid.
 The spiritual abuse involved in that practice– giving a girl the four spiritual laws in the midst of the trauma of a rescue operation–feels well, exploitative.

 No, we can’t guarantee they will hear the name Jesus in the process of our work.

-You see, we work to empower undercover investigations into sex trafficking in India and SE Asia with The Exodus Road.
+You see, we work to empower undercover investigations into sex trafficking in India and SE Asia.
 We purposefully chose to make the organization secular, in an attempt to build more bridges with government partners and in an effort to bring as many people around the table for the sake of the victim.
 We have investigators that are Buddhist, Muslim, Atheist, Hindu.
 And yes, Christian, too.
 We are a focused coalition that sends men and women into dark places on behalf of the child.
 And it’s working.
 250 girls and women have been pulled out of brothels because of the brave efforts of our field partners– most of whom are not of the Christian faith.